Feyerabend/cc/ch07/addition/signals/README.md

 turn it into a runnable, observable experiment.
 None of them require any setup beyond a browser or a standard Python environment (`numpy`, `matplotlib`, `scipy`).
-Run each one, look at what it produces, and try changing the parameters -- that is where the real understanding comes from.
+Run each one, look at what it produces, and try changing the parameters--that is where the real understanding comes from.